The Internet Wants Oprah to Run for President in 2020 After Golden Globes Speech

 Before she could finish her rousing speech, the Internet had broken out in cheers, tears and hurrays with people from all over calling for Lady O to run for president in 2020.

-Check out all the tweets pleading to the skies above for the above for Ms. Winfrey...
+Check out all the tweets pleading to the skies above to get Ms. Winfrey in the White House come 2020...